 There are many books with eyewitness accounts but not much of the history of the Min Min Hotel.
 Many people who see these lights believe that they have witnessed a UFO sighting as the orbs movement is so unusual.
 It is only after they have spoken about it with others that they relax and begin the understand what a widespread phenomena it is.
 I can’t comment on any of these things but decided to investigate the historical reason the lights were given their name and along the way made a rather interesting discovery about a tragic Australian woman.
 Whether it has anything to do with where they have originated from, I’ll leave you to decide.

 On the 20th of December, 1934 a poem was widely published in the newspapers.
 This is the poem which I believe led to the notoriety of the Min Min lights.
-Written by D.B O’Conner, it follows the story of a horseman who tells the tale of riding near the Min Min Hotel when he sees a “phosphorescent bird” and becomes frightened “So I bolted as the Kaiser” and he rides non stop all the way in to the nearest town.
-This makes me believe it was set after WW1.
+Written by D.B O’Conner, it follows the story of a horseman who tells the tale of riding near the Min Min Hotel when he sees a “phosphorescent bird” and becomes frightened “So I bolted as the Kaiser” and he rides non stop all the way in to the nearest town which I believe was meant to mean Boulia.
 As this poem was released across the country, more and more reports of the lights spread but the area around the Min Min Hotel was the centre of the greatest activity.

 It was in 1889 that James Collins, a labourer died of thirst on the road near the Min Min Hotel.
 The weather had been unbearably hot with temperatures recorded at Winton of 114 deg F (45 deg C).
 During this period in history, when people died they were buried near the nearest human habitation.
 James died within 4 miles of the hotel and the back of a hotel was a common practice.
 It is pretty safe to think he might be one of the first burials behind the Min Min.